GraemeCrawley/fortinosAPI/README.md

 These values are per day, meaning you could survive spending $1.89 a week.
-Next steps are to include sugar, fiber, and other nutrional constraints with the goal of making the optimal solution more believable in terms of an everyday diet.
+Next steps are to include sugar, fiber, and other nutrional constraints with the goal of making the optimal solution more reasonable in terms of an everyday diet.